 Elder Abuse Awareness Day takes place on June 15 and aims to raise awareness around elder abuse, defined as neglect, exploitation, physical abuse, emotional abuse, or sexual abuse of adults 60 or older.
 This annual observance began with the World Health Organization in 2006 and led to the adoption of House Bill 215 in the Ohio General Assembly in 2012, making Elder Abuse Awareness Day an annual occurrence in the state.
 Locally, Adult Protective Services is responsible for remedying or arranging for the remedying of conditions of abuse in Summit County.
-Raising awareness about both elder abuse and

-Adult Protective Services is highly important as the department opens approximately 1,000 cases each year.
-Most cases are for self-neglect followed by exploitation, neglect and abuse.
+Raising awareness about both elder abuse and Adult Protective Services is highly important as the Ohio Department of Aging estimates that 1 in 10 adults aged 60 and older in the United States is a victim of elder abuse.
+There are currently over 3 million Ohioans aged 60 and over, and that number is expected to increase by 2040 so that older adults will consist of a quarter of Ohio's population.

-"Our older adults deserve to live safely, without fear of exploitation or abuse," said County Executive Shapiro.
+"Our older adults deserve to live safely, without fear of exploitation or abuse," said Executive Shapiro.
 "By raising awareness, we hope to close the gap between instances of abuse and reports of abuse to get older residents the help they need.
-If you, your friend, or your family member is experiencing a situation like this, please, call the Adult Protective Services' 24/7 hotline at 330-643-7217."
+If you, your friend, or your family member is experiencing a situation like this, please, call the Adult Protective Services' 24/7, anonymous hotline, 330-643-7217."